ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 AS can signal that the use of EDHOC and OSCORE as per this profile is REQUIRED for a specific access token, by including the "ace_profile" parameter with the value "coap_edhoc_oscore" in the access token response.
 This means that C MUST use EDHOC with RS and derive an OSCORE Security Context, as specified in {{edhoc-exec}}.
 After that, C MUST use the established OSCORE Security Context to protect communications with RS, when accessing protected resources at RS according to the authorization information indicated in the access token.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.

- According to this document, the AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.
+ According to this document, AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.
 An alternative workflow where the access token is uploaded by AS directly to RS is described in {{I-D.ietf-ace-workflow-and-params}}.

 When issuing the first access token of a token series, AS MUST include the following data in the response to C.